liolok/liolok.com/run-desktop-app-with-systemd-nspawn-container/index.md

 (Run `echo $DISPLAY` to see its value, which is usually `:0`.)

-### X Authority
+#### X Authority

 As far as I experienced, if run GUI application as the same user as host, one **may not need** to handle the authority stuff.
-So if window works fine after instructions above, just skip this step.
+So if window shows up after instructions above, just skip this step.

 ```console
 $ auth_file=/tmp/${container_name}_xauth